 We have worked on a transformation of the energy sector as early as 1991.
-Since then we have used the newest science and development to form our vision for a just transition to a future without fossil fuels.
+Since then we have used the newest science and development to form our vision for a just transition to a future without fossil fuels and without false solutions like the massive replacement of fossil fuels with bioenergy.
+We are also working to influence the finance sector to hasten the transition by stopping access to money for new fossil fuel development projects and other false solutions.